JamesRamm/tucluster/README.rst

 - Basic validation of control files
 - Persists model metadata in mongodb allowing management and searching of all your modelling activities
 - Poll running models for their status
+- Explore and download result data

 Future
 ------
 This API is very young and we have many ideas for expanding.
 Here is a rough roadmap of what we would like to achieve:

-- Result exploration and data download (obviously a priority and being worked on right now!)
 - Update models with new input data and re-run
 - User accounts
 - Email on result/failure